 Other fees and commission expenses relate mainly to transaction and service fees, which are expensed as the services are received.

-(e) Net trading income
+(e) Net trading and foreign exchange income

 Net trading income comprises gains less losses related to trading assets and liabilities, and includes all realised and unrealised fair value changes, interest and foreign exchange differences.